rlberry-py/rlberry/docs/basics/evaluate_agent.rst

 With rlberry_, once you created your agent, it is very easy to train in parallel several instances of it, analyze the results and optimize hyperparameters.

-This is one of the purposes of the :class:`~rlberry.stats.agent_stats.AgentStats` class, as shown in the examples below.
+This is one of the purposes of the :class:`~rlberry.manager.agent_manager.AgentManager` class, as shown in the examples below.

 .. code-block:: python

     from rlberry.envs import gym_make
     from rlberry.agents.torch.reinforce import REINFORCEAgent
-    from rlberry.stats import AgentStats, plot_writer_data
+    from rlberry.manager import AgentManager, plot_writer_data

     # Environment (constructor, kwargs)